The baby name Charlotte feels traditional, polished, and ever so royal.

 Then came 1998.

-That’s when HBO original series, Sex and the City introduced us to Carrie Bradshaw and her three besties: Miranda Hobbes, Samantha Jones, and Charlotte York.
+HBO original series Sex and the City, based on a Candace Bushnell book, introduced us to Carrie Bradshaw and her three besties: Miranda Hobbes, Samantha Jones, and Charlotte York.

 Charlotte serves as the most conservative member of the quartet.
 Park Avenue-dwelling and marriage-minded, she does everything exactly right.
 Until her picture-perfect marriage falls apart, and she’s forced to reinvent herself – and find true love along the way.
 Kristin Davis played the part, and instantly re-invented her character’s name.

-By the time the last episode of the series aired in 2004, it had returned to the US Top 200.
+By the time the last episode of the series aired in 2004, the baby name Charlotte was firmly back on parents’ radar.

-By the time we learned Will and Kate were expecting again, the name was wildly popular.
-The very same week the world met Princess Charlotte Elizabeth Diana of Cambridge, we also learned that the name had entered the US Top Ten.
+The very same week the world met Princess Charlotte Elizabeth Diana of Cambridge, we also learned that the name had entered the US Top Ten as of calendar year 2014.

 POLISHED CLASSIC